top of page

 About

-The Walter Casey Jones autobiography, 110 Years Positively on My Own unveils an unprecedented literary journey, filled with a century’s worth of mind-boggling recollections.
+The Walter Casey Jones oral biography, 110 Years Positively of Walter Casey Jones unveils an unprecedented literary journey, filled with a century’s worth of mind-boggling recollections.

 The ancient fellow gained world-wide recognition by surviving independently to super-centenarian status (age 110).
 Incredibly, during the seven years before his (accidental) death, he drove his old motor home solo, throughout the USA, promoting himself one-on-one by day and dry-camping in grocery lots at night.